Pokémon Black and White

 Fog crept up as thick as soup!
 The fog lifted.

 Fog doesn't do anything in battle and only serves as an aesthetic effect in the overworld.
-This message managed to survive in the next installments.
+This message managed to survive into the next installments as well.

 The mission to save yourself\xfffehas started.
 You will return\xf000븀\x0000\xfffeto your own world.\xf000븁\x0000

 Entralink stuff again, this time about saving yourself.
 No comment.